dkleftogi/cfDNA_AnalysisPipeline/README.md

 duplexCaller is a freely available software developed at the Institute of Cancer Research (ICR) and it is available at https://github.com/dkleftogi/duplexFiltering

-We developed a newer version of duplexCaller that is part of a more complete bioinformatics workflow for the analysis of cfDNA data.
+Here, we developed a newer version of duplexCaller that is part of a more complete bioinformatics workflow for the analysis of cfDNA data.

+We also developed a novel bioinformatics program to evaluate fragmentation profiles of cfDNA.

 ## Publication